 The proposal seeks to provide 23 dwellings on part of a site allocated within the CELPS.
-The comments received in representations have been given due consideration, however, subject to the satisfactory resolution of the s106 negotiations, the proposal complies with all relevant policies of the development plan and is therefore a sustainable form of development.
+The comments received in representations have been given due consideration, however, subject to conditions and a s106 agreement, the proposal complies with all relevant policies of the development plan and is therefore a sustainable form of development.
 On this basis, the proposal would bring environmental, economic and social benefits and is therefore considered to be acceptable in the context of the relevant policies of the adopted Cheshire East Local Plan Strategy, the saved policies of the Macclesfield Borough Local Plan and advice contained within the NPPF.